 The energy released during nuclear fission or fusion, especially when used to generate electricity.

-Devices or systems using information and communication technology (ICT) and controls to enable optimal network control, optimal use of equipment, increased quality and reliability of power supply, facilitation of the integration of renewable energy sources, optimal planning of the transmission and distribution systems, and the development of the use of distributed generation.
+Devices or systems using information and communication technology (ICT) and controls to enable optimal network control, optimal use of energy or equipment, increased quality and reliability of power supply, facilitation of the integration of renewable energy sources, optimal planning of the transmission and distribution systems, and the development of the use of distributed generation.

 Concerns around the state of the environment, principally in relation to the depletion of natural resources, and the decline in the number, genetic variability, and variety of species, and the biological communities in a given area.